geoffreylitt/wildcard-onward-paper/paper.md

 We have known for decades about an alternative: _direct manipulation_ [@shneiderman1983], where "visibility of the object of interest" replaces "complex command language syntax."
 Direct manipulation is the _de facto_ standard in GUIs today, but when it comes to customizing those GUIs, it is rarely to be found.
 Switching from using an application to customizing it via scripting requires an abrupt shift in interaction model, and can pose a steep learning barrier for users not familiar with programming.

-We subscribe to MacLean et al's vision of a "gentle slope" [@maclean1990] free of such abrupt "cliffs," where users should only need to make minimal and incremental investments in skill to achieve their desired customizations.
+We subscribe to MacLean et al's vision of a "gentle slope" [@maclean1990] free of such "cliffs," where users should only need to make minimal and incremental investments in skill to achieve their desired customizations.
 We seek to contribute to this gentle slope with a new method for customizing software via direct manipulation, which requires less skill than scripting but still supports powerful customizations.
 We take inspiration from visual database query interfaces and spreadsheets, which have successfully enabled millions of end users to compute with data through direct manipulation.

 In our proposed paradigm, _table-driven customization_, an application’s UI is augmented with a table view where the user can see and manipulate the application’s internal data.
 These changes don't just apply to the table; they also result in immediate changes to the application's original user interface.
 The user can sort/filter data in the UI, inject annotations, pull in related information from other web services, and more, all using the table as a mediating interface.
-Interacting with the table view feels like interacting with a familiar spreadsheet, but results in customizing an existing application.
+Interacting with the table view resembles interacting with a familiar spreadsheet, but results in customizing an existing application.

 <div class="html-only">
 ![An overview of table-driven customization](media/overview.png){#fig:overview}